 The term ‘Mark’ for leader has yet another nice entendre.
 Like an unseen assassin I train my energies on my target.
 He’s my victim, or vessel.

 For the third night in a row, I get my man.
 It’s too bad I’m not getting paid as a sharpshooter.

-He doesn’t hurt me, but he doesn’t move me, and I give up the German second tanda for my wine.
+He doesn’t hurt me, but he doesn’t move me, and I forego the German second tanda for my wine.

 I’ve been having a lot of conversations lately about the cabeceo.
 One theme we always agree on is the desirability of consent and the importance of contract by eyes to achieving this.
 (We disagree about the reverse cabeceo.)